CLOSED FOR THE SEASON • Information may be outdated. Add this

 IFFLA Submission Rules

-All entries must be submitted via Withoutabox.
-It is preferred for filmmakers to submit an online screener of their film through Withoutabox, or by providing a link to an external site (e.g., Vimeo) with any passwords needed to view the film.
+All entries must be submitted via WithoutABox.
+Filmmakers must submit an online screener of their film through WithoutABox, or by providing a link to an external site (e.g., Vimeo) with any passwords needed to view the film.

-If your film is selected, you will be required to provide 10 DVD (NTSC) screeners, a press kit with press reviews, synopsis, full credits, film stills, trailer (or film clips), posters, and a director's bio with a headshot.
+If your film is selected to be screened at the festival, you will be required to provide a copy of your film in one of the accepted formats (DCP is preferred, HDCam, Blu-Ray - Region 0 or 1), a press kit with press reviews, synopsis, full credits, film stills, trailer (or film clips), posters, and a director's bio with a headshot.
+A backup digital file of your film will also be requested.

-All filmmakers will be notified via email by February 28, 2014.
+All filmmakers will be notified of their film's selection status via email by March 1, 2019.

 TERMS AND CONDITIONS